microsoft/azure-oracle/InterConnect-2/README.md

     > **Note**: Please add the region name as shown in the link above.
 For example, US East region code 'East US'.
 - `express_route_name`: The name of the Express Route Circuit to be used for the inter-connect.
 This Express Route circuit must already exist and must have Oracle Cloud Infrastructure as the provider.
 - `vnet_name`: The name of the Virtual Network, whether it already exists or needs to be created by Terraform.
 - `vnet_cidr`: The IP Address space for your VNET in CIDR notation.
-You may enter '0' if your VNET exists.
+Please enter '0' if your VNET exists.
 If a new VNET is being created, a valid IP Address space must be entered.
 - `GatewaySubnet_cidr`: This is the Gateway subnet address space in CIDR notation.
-If you have an existing 'GatewaySubnet' in your VNET, you may enter a '0' and the terraform script will lookup the information needed to find the information for the subnet.
+If you have an existing 'GatewaySubnet' in your VNET, please enter a '0' and the terraform script will lookup the information needed to find the information for the subnet.
 It is recommended that your GatewaySubnet have at least a /27 or larger (/27, /26, /25, etc.) for this inter-connect, especially when deploying a 10 Gbps throughput ExpressRoute circuit.
 Bear in mind, that there can only be 1 GatewaySubnet per VNET.
 If you are also planning on connecting your on-premises network to Azure using ExpressRoute/VPN, the recommendation is to carve out a GatewaySubnet that would be sufficient to route traffic to on-prem and to OCI.
 See this [link](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-gateway-settings#requirements) for more details.
 - `express_route_gateway_name`: The name of an existing ExpressRoute Gateway.
 Enter a '0' if you DO NOT have an existing ExpressRoute Gateway setup in your VNET and one will be created for you.
 The Gateway will be named: '<VNET_Name>-ERGW'.

 # Limitations